-American computer companies used to come over to Britain and recruit British computer software engineers not because they were better than their American counterparts.
+American companies came to Britain to recruit British computer staff not because they were better than their American counterparts.

-Another consequence of this is that large computer systems began to fail regularly.
+Consequently, large computer systems began to fail regularly.

-In 2011, Labour’s disastrous £12billion NHS computer system was axed.
+In 2011, the axe fell on Labour’s £12billion NHS computer system.

-A few weeks ago British Airways suffered a global IT system failure so serious that it cancelled all its flights out of London’s Heathrow and Gatwick airports for a few days.
+BA cancelled all its flights out of London’s Heathrow and Gatwick airports for a few days.

 Temporary Work Permits v Passports

-Another immigration myth debunked
+Immigration myth debunked

-So, it’s an immigration myth that we have to give passports and a permanent right of settlement to every foreign worker, their children, and their dependants, as we currently do.
+And we don’t have to give a permanent right of settlement to their children, and their dependents.